Open-RSC/IdleRSC/README.txt

 	2. Run it

 Sleeping:
 	IdleRSC does not have a built in sleeper.
-Anyone with experience dealing with making OCR programs, please see #25.
+Anyone with experience dealing with making OCR programs, please see issue #25.

 Compiling Scripts:
 	Native Scripts: